bravoborja/ReadMoreTextView/README.md

 - app:showTrimExpandedText: Show the trim text if it's true.
 - app:colorClickableText: Text color of trim clickable text.
 - app:trimMode: Choose trim mode with two options: trimModeLength or trimModeLines.
+- app:expandedTextAppearance: Style for text that appears when the view is expanded.
+- app:collapsedTextAppearance: Style for text that appears when the view is collapsed.

 ## Screenshots